unicorn-bi/BR4IN.IO-Hackathons/README.md

 A simple Simulink model to execute a Motor Imagery paradigm using the Unicorn.
 Might be used for Orthosis Control, Flight Control, Unity Rehab or an individual hacking project.
 Requires Matlab 2017a, g.BSanalyze, g.HIsys and Unicorn Suite BR41NIO.<br/>
 [Unicorn Motor Imagery - Default](https://www.unicorn-bi.com/wp-content/uploads/2019/HackathonSoftware2019/Motor%20Imagery%20Default.zip)

-## Unicorn Motor Imagery - Default
+## Unicorn Motor Imagery - Extended
 A simple Simulink model to execute a Motor Imagery paradigm using the Unicorn.
 Might be used for Orthosis Control, Flight Control, Unity Rehab or an individual hacking project.
 Requires Matlab 2017a, g.HIsys, g.BSanalyze, g.RTanalyze and Unicorn Suite BR41NIO.<br/>
 [Unicorn Motor Imagery - Extended](https://www.unicorn-bi.com/wp-content/uploads/2019/HackathonSoftware2019/Motor%20Imagery%20Extended.zip)